Tips: what clothes to take when traveling a lot?

 “What advice would you give...?”

 As you will have understood, techwear brands and their possibilities are numerous.
-There is then a selection work to be carried out, always according to your needs.
-Due to their characteristics, the parts can be quite expensive , but it is an investment for those who travel often.
+There is then a selection work to be done, always according to your needs.
+Because of their characteristics, the pieces can be quite expensive , but it is an investment for those who travel often.

-As Benoît rightly says, urban techwear pieces respond well to a professional context but can become bland.
-In this sense, we do not recommend that you make it your uniform at work or in life, even if certain pieces can easily find their place in your "permanent wardrobe".
+As Benoît rightly says, urban techwear pieces are well suited to a professional context but can become bland.
+In this sense, we do not recommend that you make them your uniform at work or in life, even if some pieces can easily find their place in your "permanent wardrobe".

 mission workshop hoodie

 Mission Workshop Hoodie.
-Its design, relatively versatile, will be suitable in a lot of situations.
-On the other hand, you lose the variety that a honeycomb hoodie can provide, for example.
+Its relatively versatile design will work in a lot of situations.
+On the other hand, you lose the variety that a honeycomb hoodie can bring, for example.

-Because there are no interviews without advice, we asked Bruno and Valentin what they would recommend to a layman who travels a lot and wants to get into techwear.
+Because there are no interviews without advice, we asked Bruno and Valentin what they would recommend to a layman who travels a lot and would like to get into techwear.

-For an urban, chic, super comfortable style, I would say go for two Outlier pants, have merino sweaters and underwear and a super comfortable suit.
-The same goes for shoes, it’s essential! -Bruno
+For an urban, chic, super comfortable style, I would say to start with two pairs of Outlier pants, have merino sweaters and underwear and a super comfortable suit.
+Same for shoes, it's essential! - Bruno

 On Valentin's side, it gives:

-I would advise him to take two pairs of pants such as Outlier or The North Face, with t-shirts and merino underwear .
-Limit yourself in terms of numbers and always take a scarf!
+I would advise him to take two pairs of trousers like Outlier or The North Face, with merino t-shirts and underwear .
+Limit yourself in terms of number and always take a scarf!

 (Urban) techwear is undoubtedly a very rich subject.
 To complete your reading, I recommend the Superfuture topic .

-As usual, we'll find you in the comments for your questions. 😉
+As usual, we'll meet in the comments for your questions. 😉

 [Off Topic] My equipment in Mongolia on a motorbike (2/2)